-- (35) Where a matter is to be referred for external investigation, the Director, Student Experience or delegate will appoint and instruct an appropriately qualified and/or experienced external investigator. - (36) The external investigator will conduct an investigation of the matter.
+(35) Where a matter is to be referred for external investigation, the Director, Student Experience and Enhancement or delegate will appoint and instruct an appropriately qualified and / r experienced external investigator.

+(36) The external investigator will conduct an investigation of the matter.
 As part of the external investigation process, they may request additional information and interview any person.
+The investigation will:

-The investigation will be conducted in a timely manner with the external investigator providing regular progress updates to the Director, Student Experience or delegate. - (37) A person who is interviewed as part of an external investigation is required to keep the matter confidential in accordance with clause (62), and may have a support person present in accordance with clauses (38), (39) and (40). - (38) A support person must not: - a. be connected with, or be perceived to be connected with, the matter; - b. be a person with a qualification in law. - (39) Aboriginal and/or Torres Strait Islander students may:
+- a. be conducted in a timely manner with the external investigator providing regular progress updates to the Director, Student Experience and Enhancement or delegate; and - b. proceed regardless of whether a student who has had a formal report of sexual misconduct made against them participates in the process, in a timely manner or at all.

+(37) A person who is interviewed as part of an external investigation is required to keep the matter confidential in accordance with clause (62), and may have a support person present in accordance with clauses (38), (39) and (40).

+(38) A support person must not:

+- a. be connected with, or be perceived to be connected with, the matter; - b. be a person with a qualification in law.

+(39) Aboriginal and / or Torres Strait Islander students may:

-- a. designate an Aboriginal and/or Torres Strait Islander person as their support person, other than a person with a qualification in law; and/or - b. seek cultural support of Aboriginal and/or Torres Strait Islander staff through ACU's Indigenous Higher Education Units. - (40) A support person may speak where required for reasons of clarification, but may only make submissions on behalf of an individual if invited to do so by the person dealing with the matter. - (41) During the course of an external investigation, additional information may come to light in relation to an existing allegation and/or information may come to light leading to additional allegations.
-If this occurs, the Director, Student Experience or external investigator will send a notice to the student to provide them with relevant details, including details of any new allegations, and will provide the student with a further opportunity to respond, in writing and/or by interview. - (42) While investigating a matter, the external investigator may take into account any information they consider relevant.
-At the end of their investigation, the external investigator will provide the University with a report of their investigation which will include findings of fact and may also include recommendations about whether a student has engaged in sexual misconduct or any other form of misconduct or has otherwise engaged in conduct in breach of the University's policies, procedures, guidelines or codes. - (43) An external investigator's report will not include any findings about whether a student's conduct may amount to criminal conduct.
+- a. designate an Aboriginal and / or Torres Strait Islander person as their support person, other than a person with a qualification in law; and / or - b. seek cultural support of Aboriginal and / or Torres Strait Islander staff through ACU's Indigenous Higher Education Units.

+(40) A support person may speak where required for reasons of clarification, but may only make submissions on behalf of an individual if invited to do so by the person dealing with the matter.

+(41) During the course of an external investigation, additional information may come to light in relation to an existing formal report leading to additional alleged sexual misconduct.
+If this occurs, the Director, Student Experience and Enhancement or external investigator will send a notice to the student to provide them with relevant details, including details of any new alleged sexual misconduct, and will provide the student with a further opportunity to respond, in writing and / or by interview.

+(42) While investigating a matter, the external investigator may take into account any information they consider relevant.
+At the end of their investigation, the external investigator will provide the University with a report of their investigation which will include findings of fact and may also include recommendations about whether a student has engaged in sexual misconduct or any other form of misconduct or has otherwise engaged in conduct in breach of the University's policies, procedures, guidelines or codes.

+(43) An external investigator's report will not include any findings about whether a student's conduct may amount to criminal conduct.